Correlates of Image Memorability in Vision Encoders: Activations, Attention Entropy, Patch Uniformity and Autoencoder Losses: Methodology

-We use 80\% of MemCat as training data and 20\% as validation, after shuffling the whole dataset.
-Based on a grid search for hyperparameters, we train each setup for 5 epochs with a batch size of 4, 5e-4 as the learning rate, 1e-5 as the sparsity weight, and 100 as hidden layer dimensions.
-Before training, we apply z-score normalization on image representations using all representations per vision encoder.
+We use 80\% of MemCat for training and 20\% for validation, after shuffling the whole dataset.
+Following a hyperparameter search, we train each setup for 5 epochs with batch size 4, learning rate 5e-4, sparsity weight $\lambda =$ 1e-5, and hidden dimensions 100 (best memorability correlations among {50, 100, 200, 500, 768, 1000}).
+Before training, we apply z-score normalization to image representations per vision encoder.

-\textbf{Previous work} \cite{bagheri2025modelingvisualmemorabilityassessment} uses reconstruction losses from a VGG16-based autoencoder fine-tuned on all MemCat images for 1 epoch, using batch size 1, and reaches 0.45 Spearman's correlation coefficient with memorability. \cite{qilin} also explore a sparse coding approach again using VGG16 and report 0.33 Pearson's correlation on a different dataset.